FireX123gg/Password-Generator/README.md

 This app generates safe passwords.
 You can configure everything for example Uppercase and more!
 Its made in Python using tkinter module.
+I recommend to convert it to .exe using auto-py-to-exe Python module.
+I cannot upload .exe of it, because its more than 25MB